FunctionFoundry/foundry-store/README.md

-# foundry-store
+# foundrystore

-foundry-store is a general purpose state management built on FunctionFoundry and Fluxury.
+foundrystore is a general purpose state management built on FunctionFoundry and Fluxury.

 It manages an object tree which may be manipulated with a formula language.